 Microscopic varicocele surgery

-What preparation is required?Since microsurgical varicocelectomy is performed under general anaesthesia, you should have nothing to eat or drink for 6 hours prior to treatment.
+What preparation is required?Since microsurgical varicocelectomy is performed under general anesthesia, you should have nothing to eat or drink for 6 hours prior to treatment.
 Regular medications can be taken with a sip of water with the exception of blood thinning agents (eg. warfarin, aspirin, clopidogrel) or non-steroidal anti-inflammatories which need to be stopped for 7-10 days.
-A mid stream urine (MSU) test is required to ensure the urine is sterile before treatment is undertaken.
+A mid-stream urine (MSU) test is required to ensure the urine is sterile before treatment is undertaken.
 What do I need to bring to surgery?

-What happens in the operating room?You will meet your anaesthetist prior to surgery who will take a thorough medical history.
-Your procedure will be performed under general anaesthesia with anti-microbial cover.
-What are the risks?Microsurgical varicocelectomy is a very delicate microsurgery and when performed by expert surgeon, is considered a safe procedure.
+What happens in the operating room?You will meet your anesthetist prior to surgery who will take a thorough medical history.
+Your procedure will be performed under general anesthesia with anti-microbial cover.
+What are the risks?Microsurgical varicocelectomy is very delicate microsurgery and when performed by an expert surgeon, is considered a safe procedure.
 Some of the common postoperative complaints include: